Table of Contents

-Deployment to a combat zone is mentally, physically, and emotionally taxing on both service members and their families.
+Deployment to a combat zone is mentally, physically and emotionally taxing on both service members and their families.
 The last thing they need to be taxed on is income earned while fighting for our country.
 Serving in a combat zone is hard enough without worrying about taxes.
 Luckily, there are tax benefits available only to active-duty members of the armed forces.

-Combat Zone Exclusion Guidelines
+Combat-Zone Exclusion Guidelines

-Any member of the U.S. Armed Forces, who works in an area that qualifies as a combat zone can exclude certain pay from their earned income at tax time.
+You are entitled to certain tax benefits if you are currently serving in the U.S. Armed Forces in a combat zone or a location certified for combat-zone tax benefits due to its direct support of military operations.Any member of the armed forces, who works in an area that qualifies as a combat zone can exclude certain pay from their earned income at tax time.
 According to the Armed Forces Tax Guide, you are eligible for this tax exclusion if you work in one of the following conditions:

-- in a combat zone as designated by the President in an executive order
+- In a combat zone as designated by the president in an executive order

-- a qualified hazardous duty area designated by Congress while receiving hostile fire pay or imminent danger pay in accordance with 37 USC 310
+- A qualified hazardous duty area designated by Congress while receiving hostile fire pay or imminent danger pay in accordance with 37 USC 310

 Pay that Qualifies for Exclusion

-- Imminent danger/hostile fire pay
+- Imminent danger pay and hostile fire pay

-- Pay for accumulated leave days earned in any month served in a combat zone.
+- Pay for accumulated leave days earned in any month served in a combat zone

-- Pay received for duties as a member of the Armed Forces in any non-appropriated fund activities.
+- Pay received for duties as a member of the armed forces in any nonappropriated fund activities

-- Awards for suggestions, inventions, or scientific achievements you are entitled to because of a submission you made in a month you served in a combat zone.
+- Awards for suggestions, inventions or scientific achievements you are entitled to because of a submission you made in a month you served in a combat zone

 - Student loan repayments made during deployment to a combat zone